linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 If the risky asset's return in the good state was higher,  then the marginal benefit would be higher and the optimum where marginal cost and benefit balance in expectation would be at a higher risky asset share.
 The same would be true if the loss of the risky asset in the bad state was smaller.

-We would now like to solve the first-order condition in 1.19 for $\omega$ with CRRA preferences in the general case of more realistic probability distributions of returns that allow returns to take infinitely many values,  not just two.
+We would now like to solve the first-order condition in 1.19 for $\omega$ with CRRA preferences in the general case of more realistic [[Lecture 1- Probability Distributions of Returns|probability distribution]]s of returns that allow returns to take infinitely many values,  not just two.
 But this turns out to be an intractable problem.
 There is no mathematical solution that delivers a simple formula.

 For this reason,  we will now use an approximation approach.
-As it turns out,  this approximation will lead us to a solution that trades off mean and variance of returns,  and hence provides foundation for the mean-variance approach to portfolio choice that you encountered in your introductory investments course and that is pervasive in industry practice.
+As it turns out,  this approximation will lead us to a solution that trades off mean and variance of returns,  and hence provides foundation for the mean-variance approach to [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] that you encountered in your introductory investments course and that is pervasive in industry practice.
 We first scale the first-order condition 1.19 to

 $$